plaul/repo-checker/README.md

 ```
 $ npm run generate
 ```
+# Usage
-3. Open `./result/input/repos-to-check.txt` and configure the repositories you want to check.
+1. Open `./result/input/repos-to-check.txt` and configure the repositories you want to check.
 The output of your `repos-to-check.txt`-file should contain some predefined input similar to below:
 ```
 exerciseRepository C:\Users\pc\Desktop\repo-checker\result\output